bmitch/churn-php/README.md

 # Default: 10
 filesToShow: 10

+# The minimum score a file need to display in the results table.
+# Default: 0
+minScoreToShow: 0

 # The number of parallel jobs to use when processing files.
 # Default 10:
 parallelJobs: 10